Key Points

 School networks have expanded far beyond the computer lab — students, staff, and visitors now connect a wide range of personal devices to campus Wi-Fi from classrooms, dorms, and off-site locations.

-While many K-12 schools and other educational institutions utilize managed 1:1 devices, such as Chromebooks, there are still numerous unmanaged devices to consider.
+While many K-12 schools and other educational institutions use managed 1:1 devices, such as Chromebooks, there are still many unmanaged devices to consider.
 Students and staff alike have a variety of devices with Wi-Fi capability, including smartphones and even gaming consoles.
 These types of devices are even more prevalent in higher education campuses where students live on-site.

 Fortunately, protecting your school’s wireless network doesn’t have to be complicated, even where BYODs are involved.

-Furthermore, BYODs can work remotely.
-End-users were already using these devices from their home or on the move.
-After the onset of the Coronavirus pandemic, remote education and the devices that enabled it became significantly more important.
+Furthermore, BYOD supports remote work or learning.
+End users were already using these devices from their home or on the move.
+After the onset of the COVID-19 pandemic, remote education and the devices that enabled it became significantly more important.

-However, unmanaged devices also present a range of unique risks that aren’t faced in MDM-controlled environments.
+However, unmanaged devices also present a range of unique risks not present in environments governed by mobile device management (MDM) solutions.

-Implementing a BYOD policy has its benefits, but there are also threats you should be prepared for.
-These threats include device diversity, misconfiguration, access to non-school resources, and password mismanagement.
+Implementing a BYOD policy brings benefits, but there are also threats, including device diversity, misconfiguration, access to non-school resources, and password mismanagement.

 Device Diversity